Providing Transitional Housing to Victims of Abuse

 We Need Your Help.

-Due to the generosity of our lead donors and partners, we have currently raised over $4.8 million to fund this important project.
-Now, we want to invite the community, including you, to help make this dream a reality.
+We want to invite the community, including you, to help make this dream a reality.
 We can all do our part to make sure families don’t have to stay in abusive homes.
 There are many ways to help us guide this project to completion.

 Join us by donating to this project.
 In addition, join us in our Everyone Gets a Shovel Campaign and submit a photo of yourself holding a shovel, a symbol for our community Building Hope for survivors of abuse.
 Make sure to leave a little note about why you have chosen to support HCWC and survivors of abuse.